temporalio/documentation/docs/concepts/what-is-a-temporal-cluster.md

 ### Temporal Client connections

-A client's network access can be limited to clients with certificates issued by a specific Certificate Authority.
+A client's network access can be limited by using certificates issued by a specific Certificate Authority.

 To restrict access to Temporal Cluster endpoints, use the `clientCAFiles`/ `clientCAData` and `requireClientAuth` properties.